Matheuslr/framework-challenge/README.md

 ### Locally

 1. Clone this repository.
+2. Create a virtualenv
-2. To initialize and install dependencies, run: `make init`
+3. To initialize and install dependencies, run: `make init`
-3. To apply the migrations, run: `make migrate`
+4. To apply the migrations, run: `make migrate`
-4. Run: `make run-local`
+5. Run: `make run-local`
-5. In your browser call: [Swagger Localhost](http://0.0.0.0:8000/swagger/)
+6. In your browser call: [Swagger Localhost](http://0.0.0.0:8000/swagger/)

 #### Testing